 Instead of a free download, you might consider encouraging visitors over to some testimonials from other happy customers, who incidentally had the exact same challenges you are trying to solve and, after engaging Joe, were men who were able to take their shirt off at the beach every day over summer and not be embarrassed.

 Testimonials serve to reinforce that Joe can help you.
-Or you could place the testimonials on your About page – in a sense this is what other people say about you – social proof about what you offer, can be important to gaining new customers.
+Or you could place the testimonials on your About page – in a sense this is what other people say about you – social proof about what you offer, and can be important for gaining new customers.

 Review and Re-draft

 Whatever you sell, be it products or services, it is a good idea to review your About page on a semi-regular basis.

 Why not take a look at what others do on theirs and think about whether you would want to engage further with them or if you would be one of those visitors that simply leave and never come back because the “ick” factor was just too high.

 You want visitors to want to hang around and engage your services or buy your products, so make it really clear to them about how you can help them.